pranitsh/keyflare/README.md

 Also, please check the documentation in [github wiki](https://github.com/pranitsh/keyflare/wiki)!

-![An example image of KeyFlare in action](images/Screenshot.jpg) Also used for testing and benchmarking.
+![An example image of KeyFlare in action](images/Screenshot.jpg) This image is used for testing and benchmarking.

 ## Installation